renatolond/mastodon-twitter-poster/README.md

 my tweet
 ```

-All of these posts will be posted with the same content: `my tweet` and will have a content warning of `content warning`.
+All of these posts will be posted in Mastodon with the same content: `my tweet` and will have a content warning of `content warning`.
 The crossposter attempts to remove any extra spaces between the `CW:` (or equivalent) tag.
 This also works for quote-retweets.
 That is, if you are retweeting and you want to add a content warning to the tweet, you can just quote-retweet writing `CW: content warning`.
 This does not work for several tweets in a thread.
 Each tweet needs to have it's own CW.